Armed Forces Comptroller is a quarterly journal. Publication months are as follows:

 Deadlines for submission

 Guidelines for Chapter News Photos

-Four pages of the Armed Forces Comptroller are dedicated to sharing photos and news of chapter activities.
-Every attempt will be made to include at least one photo from each submitting chapter.
-When this is not possible, priority will be given to those chapters that have not been featured in recent editions of the magazine.
+The final pages of Armed Forces Comptroller are dedicated to sharing photos and news of chapter activities.
 When submitting photos, please use these guidelines:

 - Chapters should list photos in priority sequence.
 When priorities are not identified, photos will be selected based on the general criteria of quality of the photo and timeliness.

 - Group photos allow the journal to feature more members and guests in the limited space available.